yutui1281461/pulsar/site/_includes/explanations/admin-setup.md

 ### Java admin client

-To use the Java admin API, instantiate a {% javadoc PulsarAdmin admin org.apache.pulsar.client.admin.PulsarAdmin %} object, specifying a URL for a Pulsar {% popover broker %} and a {% javadoc ClientConfiguration admin org.apache.pulsar.client.admin.ClientConfiguration %}.
+To use the Java admin API, instantiate a {% javadoc PulsarAdmin admin com.yahoo.pulsar.client.admin.PulsarAdmin %} object, specifying a URL for a Pulsar {% popover broker %} and a {% javadoc ClientConfiguration admin com.yahoo.pulsar.client.admin.ClientConfiguration %}.
 Here's a minimal example using `localhost`:

 ```java
 URL url = new URL("http://localhost:8080");